lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 end
 ```

-The preferred version creates every invalid condition visible at the beginning of the function, while the main behavior stays at the normal indentation level.
+The preferred version makes every invalid condition visible at the beginning of the function, while the main behavior stays at the normal indentation level.

 ---